mukunjufelicity/Restaurant-Consumer-Ratings_Python/README.md

 This project explores restaurant customer rating using Python libraries and Jupyter notebooks.

 ## Project Goal
-This project aims to analyze and predict restaurant ratings based on various factors, for example service, cuisine type, and restaurant locations.
+This project aims to analyze and predict restaurant ratings based on various factors; for example service, cuisine type, and restaurant locations.
 The dataset consists of information about restaurants, user profiles, and ratings given by users to different restaurants.

 ## Project Overview
 The project involves several steps, including data loading, data cleaning, exploratory data analysis (EDA), feature engineering, model building, and evaluation.
 Here's an overview of the project workflow: